Sifan Hassan

-Sifan Hassan (Siifan Hassan; born 1 January 1993) is an Ethiopian-born Dutch middle- and long-distance runner.
-She completed an unprecedented triple at the 2020 Tokyo Olympics winning gold medals in both the 5000 metres and 10,000 metres, and a bronze medal for the 1500 metres.
+Sifan Hassan (Siifan Hassan; born January 1993 in Ethiopia) is a Dutch middle- and long-distance runner.
+She is most recognized for her versatility in running championship and world-leading performances in widely disparate distances.
+She completed an unprecedented triple at the 2020 Tokyo Olympics, winning gold medals in both the 5,000 metres and 10,000 metres and a bronze medal for the 1,500 metres.
 Hassan is the only athlete in Olympic history to win medals across a middle-distance event and both long-distance races in a single Games.
-She is only the second woman to complete an Olympic distance double.
+She is only the second of three women to complete an Olympic distance double.
+At the Paris 2024 Olympics, Hassan secured a bronze medal in both the women's 5,000 m and 10,000 m events and gold in the women's marathon, becoming the only woman to win the Olympic gold medal in the 5,000 metres, 10,000 metres and Marathon races.

-At the World Athletics Championships, Hassan took 1500m and 10,000m titles in 2019, becoming the only athlete (male or female) in history to win both these events at a single World Championships or Olympic Games.
-She won a bronze at the 1500m in 2015, and at the 5000m in 2017 when she also finished fifth for the 1500m.
-Hassan is a three-time World Indoor Championships medallist, winning gold at 1500m in 2016 as well as silver at 3000m and bronze for 1500m in 2018.
+At the World Athletics Championships, Hassan took 1,500 m and 10,000 m titles in 2019, becoming the only athlete (male or female) in history to win both events at a single World Championships or Olympic Games.
+She won a bronze at the 1500 m in 2015, and at the 5000 m in 2017, when she also finished fifth in the 1,500 m.
+Hassan is a three-time World Indoor Championships medallist, winning gold at 1500 m in 2016 as well as silver at 3000 m and bronze for 1500 m in 2018.
 She earned six European medals (including two cross country titles), and one European indoor medal.
-She is also a three-time Diamond League winner, having secured the 1500m/5000m double in 2019.
+She is also a three-time Diamond League winner, having secured the 1500 m/5000 m double in 2019.
+In her debut over the classic 26.2-mile distance, she won the 2023 London Marathon.

-Hassan is the world record holder for both the one mile and 5 km road race, both set in 2019, as well as the one hour run, set in 2020.
+Hassan has been the world record holder for the one hour run since 2020.
+She held the world record for the one mile on the track from July 2019 to July 2023, when Faith Kipyegon overtook it.
 She held a world record at 10,000 m for two days in June 2021.
-She owns five European records (1500m, 3000m, 5000m, 10,000m, half marathon) and three Dutch records.
+She holds six European records (1500 m, 3000 m, 5000 m, 10,000 m, half marathon, marathon) and three other Dutch records.

 Early life

-Sifan Hassan was born in Adama, Oromia, Ethiopia and raised in the countryside of Kersa in the Munesa district of the Arsi Zone of Oromia.
+Hassan was born in Adama, Oromia, Ethiopia and raised in the countryside of Kersa in the Munesa district of the Arsi Zone of Oromia.
 She was a recreational runner there.
-She left Ethiopia as a refugee and arrived in the Netherlands in 2008 at age fifteen.
+She left her home country as a refugee and arrived in the Netherlands in 2008 at age 15.
 She began running while undertaking studies to become a nurse.
+She is an Arsi Oromo.

 Hassan became a Dutch citizen in 2013.